-When making your wheat variety decision for the 2021-2022 season, take time to review several previous years of Wheat Performance Test results.
+When making your wheat variety decision for the 2022-2023 season, take time to review several previous years of Wheat Performance Test results.
 While not all wheat varieties perform the same across a location, they do tend to yield better when they have less disease.
 Sorting the tables first by lowest FHB incidence and FHB severity scores then looking for yields comparable to the best yielding variety (stared yield score) can facilitate finding a variety with excellent yield and a good disease performance package.
-Double check the scores from 2019 with those of 2020 (the last several years with measurable disease) to find balanced top performing varieties in your location.
-Table 1. illustrates high-yielding varieties (yield was not different from the highest yielding variety in the trial) that had low FHB scores in 2019 AND 2020 for the Sharon and Fond du Lac variety testing locations.